Before telling a guy that you’re not interested in him you should know that not all people react the same to rejection.

-The white lies are going to backfire on you because most guys take these reasons as a challenge or as a way for him to pursue you even more.
+The white lies might backfire on you.
+Most guys take these reasons as a challenge or as a way for them to pursue you even more.

 To a guy that you just met: “I am aware that you are interested in me but I am not interested in getting romantically involved with you.
 Wish you all well.”